codenotallk/calculator-rust/README.md

 to use the host network.

 This step is a quite simple.
 Now we have unified the services behind one endpoint plus port.
 That's it.

+## Step 11

+Now We'll change the things a little bit.
+We'll add a Broker to our architecture.
+The Broker selected for that is Kafka.

+We need to modify some steps.

+I have to change the nginx port because the default port used by kafka/zookeeper is 8080.
+After at some point we will add a configuration to make more flexible.

+Let's try to put everything online

+I'll use Conduktor to connect to the broker.
+Everything is ok

+Now the architecture is like that.
+The next step is create a new service to consume all messages produced by calculate service.
+That's it.